How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 Access phpMyAdmin in a Web Browser on Ubuntu

-Open a web browser and visit pma.example.com (replace the example domain with your own).
+Open a web browser and visit http://pma.example.com before the TLS step below, replacing the example domain with your own.
 If the Nginx server block is working, phpMyAdmin will load the login page shown below.

 Next, enter your login credentials and proceed to the phpMyAdmin dashboard, which you can see an example of below.